-This one didn’t have the turned legs I was after, but it was from the same era and the arched back worked with the mirror design.
+This one didn’t have the turned legs I was after.
+However, it was from the same era and the arched back worked with the mirror design.
 I had to take it apart to glue it up, and then added new upholstery, cushion, and batting to the cushion.

 First, I used my Square Brush to tackle the chair frame, and then the edge of the vanity top.
-You can see all 8 styles of brushes I carry in my shop HERE.
 This brush is easily one of my favorites because I’m one who doesn’t like to use tape, but prefer a steady hand.
 This brush makes it so easy!

 For the base of the vanity, I used my Stubby Brush for the cabinet and Round Brush to tackle the legs.

-Only one coat of Caviar was needed and then let it cure.
+Only one coat of black was needed and then let it cure.
 Since I wanted an aged look, I distressed all surfaces.
-Then once done distressing, I added a topcoat of Black Wax to seal the paint and give it a low lustre finish.
+Then once done distressing, I added a topcoat of black wax to seal the paint and give it a low lustre finish.

 Ready to see it all together?
 Let’s see this black antique vanity set with its rustic and refined new look.
 Woot!